miluge/miluge/README.md

 I'm not specialized yet but I'm slowly leaning towards the back-end of things even though I enjoy doing pretty things for the front.

+***Looking for an internship from the 12th of October 2020 until the 7th of December 2020  :earth_americas: Remote or :office: in Oradea, Romania***

 ## 🌱 What am I doing right now ?